 Under copyright law, the person who creates the artistic work in question is automatically vested with the copyright in it.
 Here is where the twist comes in.
 This person can only legally transfer the copyright if they do so in writing.
 Anything less then a written, signed document will not suffice.

 Now consider how the average website is built.
 Most website operators hire an outside freelancer to handle the design work.
 Under copyright law, this third party is the creator of the artistic work.
 They own the copyright.
 Unless the designer signs a written transfer of copyright, they retain control of the copyright for the design.

 How does the transfer take place?
 The transfer is detailed as a clause in the website design contract signed by the website operator and designer.
 In a legal audit, your attorney will first determine if you even have a design contract.
 If so, the contract is reviewed to make sure the correct terminology is used and the freelancer actually signed the agreement.
 You would be surprised how often the signature is missing.

 If there is no contract, a strategy is put in place to obtain one.
 Your legal counsel will prepare a copyright assignment agreement is typically created and delicate discussions are held with the website designer.
 Most designers will simply sign off on the assignment without a second thought.

 Is there a scenario where controlling the copyright for a website design is not important?
 Yes.
 If you are simply using a template website design, such as the Studio Press WordPress template I use for this site, then you obviously do not need to control the copyright.
 The value is found in the content of the site, not the design.

 5. Text Issues

-Written content plays a major role for most websites.
+Written content plays a major role in most websites.
 From sales copy to informative articles and blog posts, text often makes or breaks the user experience and ultimate success of the site.
 A legal audit looks at the following issues with text:

 - Who wrote the text on the site?